cuiyongbo/hello-world/my_wiki/shell_command/grep_command.rst

          display them in color on the terminal. *WHEN* is ``never``, ``always``, or ``auto``.

        .. option:: -L, --files-without-match

           Suppress normal output; instead print the name of each input file from which no output would normally have been printed.
 The scanning will stop on the first match.

        .. option:: -l, --files-with-matches

           Suppress normal output; instead print the name of each input file from which output would normally have been printed.
 The scanning will stop on the first match. (:option:`-l`  is specified by POSIX.)

       .. option:: -m NUM, --max-count=NUM

          Stop reading a file after *NUM* matching lines.
-If the input is standard input from a regular file, and *NUM* matching lines are output, :command:`grep` ensures that the standard input is positioned to just after the last matching line before exiting, regardless of the presence of trailing context lines.
-This enables a calling process to resume a search.
-When :command:`grep` stops after *NUM* matching lines, it outputs any trailing context lines.
-When the ``-c, --count`` option is also used, :command:`grep` does not output a count greater than *NUM*.
-         When the ``-v, --invert-match`` option is also used, :command:`grep` stops after outputting *NUM* non-matching lines.

       .. option:: -o, --only-matching